Prajwal-G06/Basic-JavaScript-Project/README.md

-These are the list of basic JavaScript projects with HTML and CSS.
+Above are the list of folders for the basic JavaScript projects with HTML and CSS.